NaleRaphael/sphinxdoc-test/README.md

 	]
 	```

-4. Generate api-doc
+4. Generate docs

 	``` $ sphinx-apidoc -o [output_path] [project_path]```

 	official doc: [sphinx-apidoc manual page](http://www.sphinx-doc.org/en/1.5.1/man/sphinx-apidoc.html)

-5. Then, `mod_foo.rst`... should appear under the folder `docs/source`.
+5. Then, `mod_foo.rst`... should appear in the folder `project/docs/source/`.
 If not, copy and paste them into it.

-6. Edit `index.rst` (under the folder `docs/source/`), like
+6. Edit `index.rst` (under the folder `project/docs/source/`), like
 	```
 	Welcome to [YOUR_PROJECT_NAME]'s documentation!
 	==========================================